materialsproject/public-docs/methodology/related-materials.md

 s = e^{-|| \mathbf{v}_{i}^\text{struct} - \mathbf{v}_{j}^\text{struct} ||}
 $$

-This similariy metric, s, is positively correlated with the similarity between the structures and can be easily converted to a percentage.&#x20;
+This similariy metric, s, is positively correlated with the similarity between the structures and can be easily converted to a percentage.

 ## Examples